 - Check your credit reports and scores (business and personal).
 When you apply for investment property financing, a lender is going to check your credit reports and scores.
 With a mortgage loan, it’s common for lenders to check all three of your personal credit reports and scores from Equifax, TransUnion, and Experian.
 Other lenders may want to check your business credit as well, depending on the type of loan you’re seeking.
 It’s always wise to review your credit reports in detail before any major financing application.

 - Talk to multiple lenders.
 Before you decide on a loan for your investment property, take the time to speak with several lenders.
-You should compare various offers to see who will give you the best terms and the best price on financing.
+You should compare various options to see who will give you the best terms and the best price on financing.
 According to Freddie Mac, buyers who get five loan quotes save an average of $3,000.

 What Are Today’s Rental Property Rates?